Cell cycle lab

 Pierre Roger pioneered the study of proliferation and differentiation of thyroid cells by defining model systems of primary cultures in chemically defined medium (without serum).
 Using these systems, he demonstrated and characterized the unique coexistence in these cells of two distinct proliferation modes, activated by TSH (only via cAMP elevation and PKA activation) or by several growth factors (via Ras, MAP kinase and PI3kinase cascades).
 The cAMP pathway simultaneously stimulates proliferation and differentiation expression in thyrocytes, and is involved in goitrigenesis and generation of hyperfunctional adenomas, whereas the growth factor pathways induce dedifferentiation and are involved in thyroid carcinomas.
 In thyroid primary cultures, the positive cell cycle regulation by cAMP is unique as it targets the assembly and then the activation of complexes formed by preexisting cyclin D3 and cyclin-dependent kinase (CDK) 4, without involving most intermediaries of classical mitogenic signaling cascades.

-Using various molecular, cellular, proteomic and bioinformatic approaches, we are currently (i) exploring the mechanisms of this critical CDK4 regulation that determines the inactivation of the central oncosuppressor protein pRb and the cell cycle decision in normal and cancerous cells; (ii) developing novel tools to predict whether cancer patients will benefit or not of treatments with the new CDK4 inhibitory drugs that are very successfully tested by several pharmaceutical companies.
+Using various molecular, cellular, proteomic and bioinformatic approaches, we are currently (i) exploring the mechanisms of this critical CDK4 regulation that determines the inactivation of the central oncosuppressor protein pRb and the cell cycle decision in normal and cancerous cells; (ii) developing novel tools to predict whether cancer patients will benefit or not of treatments with the new CDK4 inhibitory drugs that are now approved for treatment of advanced ER+ breast cancers.